| 1.

 Sessions at this level may normally only be sustained

+for up to 40 minutes.
 The aim is to gradually increase your racing threshold.

 Your OHR may be estimated